A rugelach recipe for the Jewish crescent-shaped pastry cookie that's completely customizable.

 I was excited to open up a couple of jars of my homemade jams to fill the cookies, especially jams with fruits we picked at the height of summer.
 A ginger peach jam went in half and a mixed berry in the others.
 I like chocolate, so I added dark chocolate chips to some.
 My wife, as crazy as it sounds, doesn’t appreciate chocolate.
 So others had dried currants instead.
 Try to go easy when spreading the fillings out on the dough.
 Fill them too much, like me, and things will ooze out as they bake.

-The only difficulty you’ll have with these rugelach cookies is eating just one or two.
+The only difficulty you’ll have with this rugelach recipe is eating just one or two cookies.
 Luckily, it makes a big batch.

 Looking for more holiday baking recipes?
 Try:Print